 According to the results of a 2019 study by the Ministry of Agriculture, Food and Rural Affairs, Korea ranks as one of the countries with the most cafes in the world.
-Apparently Koreans drink more cafes in a week compared to many other nations including in South America or Europe.
+Apparently, Koreans drink more cafes in a week compared to many other nations including in South America or Europe.

 South Koreans also brought the concept of cafes to another level.
 There are so many amazing concepts and themed cafes.
-Don’t be surprised if you drink a coffee next to a racoon, sheep or rabbits right in the middle of Seoul.
+Don’t be surprised if you drink a coffee next to a raccoon, sheep or rabbits right in the middle of Seoul.

 Also in Spring and Autumn the most beautiful seasons in South Korea, check out the best outdoor cafes in Seoul here.

 Have you heard of BTS yet?
 No!
 Oh common.
 BTS is THE most famous K-pop band in Korea.
 But BTS is also named the 25 most influential people on the internet and the 100 most influential people in the world.

 With this popularity, it is said that BTS contributes to the overall Korean economy and attracts more and more tourists in Korea.

 Do you have any other Pros in mind?
 Share it in the comments below!

 Con: Language barrier

 One would expect that the new generation would speak more English, but it’s not quite true.
 Hence, everyday life can be an adventure: going to the bank, ordering food at restaurants, buying a train ticket, getting a taxi, going to supermarkets etc.

 People may argue with that, but for us coming from 2 previous expat experiences in Hong Kong and Singapore, it felt very difficult to get settled in Korea.

 Also, if you do not have a Korean phone number, it is practically impossible to order anything online.
 Getting a local phone number should be your number 1 priority.
 This will make your life much easier.

-Getting a local driving license is also very troublesome, as you need to exchange it with your own driving license.
+Getting a local driving license is also very troublesome, as you need to exchange it for your own driving license.
 The government will keep your original document and when you return to your home country you can pick up your own driving license again by presenting your flight ticket.
 What a strange concept, isn’t it?

-Seoul is one of the most expensive city in the world.
+Seoul is one of the most expensive cities in the world.
 In 2019 it ranked 7th most expensive city on par with New-York by the Economist Intelligence Unit (EIU).

 On the other hand, the renting system is very special in Korea.
-Either you need to pay the whole amount of the property upfront and then no monthly rental fee (which obviously requires a huge amount of savings), or pay a very high deposit up to 12 months worth of rent upfront.
+Either you need to pay the whole amount of the property upfront and then no monthly rental fee (which obviously requires a huge amount of savings), or pay a very high deposit of up to 12 months’ worth of rent upfront.
 The higher the deposit, the lower the rent.
 This is the standard way to negotiate a lower rent.

 If you intend to drive to work, it is advisable to find a house near your workplace.
 And be aware that sometimes to drive just a few kilometers it can take 1 hour depending on where you are in the city.
 So distance is not the only factor.

-It is common to have people stopping on the side of the highway without really looking behind, cutting lane right in front of you, people overtaking from left and right.
-Basically there aren’t real rules when driving in South Korea.
+It is common to have people stopping on the side of the highway without really looking behind, cutting lanes right in front of you, people overtaking from left and right.
+Basically, there aren’t real rules when driving in South Korea.
 Or at least, that’s what we felt…

 Con: Air Pollution

 In 2019, the government even had to pass emergency measures to tackle the air pollution problem after record levels of fine dust.
-The government used emergency funds to install high-capacity air purifiers in classrooms, encouraged sales of liquified petroleum gas vehicles or electric vehicle, and implemented policies to curb the use of coal-fired power stations.
+The government used emergency funds to install high-capacity air purifiers in classrooms, encouraged sales of liquified petroleum gas vehicles or electric vehicles, and implemented policies to curb the use of coal-fired power stations.

 Don’t be too scared though, it’s not every day like that and not as bad as other cities in China or India.
 Just be aware of it.

 Con: Harsh winter

-Winter can be really harsh here with Siberian wind and temperature as low as -20 degrees Celsius.
-The first thing we did in Winter is invest in a very thick Korean Winter Jacket.
-Best investment we did in Korea, as it was really worth it!
+Winter can be really harsh here with Siberian wind and temperatures as low as -20 degrees Celsius.
+The first thing we did in Winter was invest in a very thick Korean Winter Jacket.
+Best investment we made in Korea, as it was really worth it!

 Con: Limited work-life balance

-Koreans are some of the hardest working people in the world.
-Actually, not only at work, but right from school at a very young age.
+Koreans are some of the hardest-working people in the world.
+Actually, not only at work but right from school at a very young age.
 Kids are being challenged to succeed.

 It then continues in their professional life, when working hours are really long.
 Recently the government reduced the maximum working hours from 63 to 52h per week.
 This is still a lot.
 And don’t count on resting and taking long breaks, since most company only offers 10 to 15 days of leave per year.

-In the 3 years we lived in Seoul, there was a clear effort from the government to push companies to reduce their working hours and implement clear control to enforce the 52 hours work per week.
+In the 3 years we lived in Seoul, there was a clear effort from the government to push companies to reduce their working hours and implement clear control to enforce the 52 hours of work per week.

-Con: Technically still at war…
+Con: South Korea is technically still at war…

 Well, Koreans don’t talk about it much, and would rather make jokes about the current situation.
 It’s been like that for so long, that it doesn’t feel that South Korea and North Korea are still at war.